polterguy/polterguy.github.io/index.md

 > I guarantee you that Magic will be able to create better code than every single human developer you have in your team

-Thomas Hansen, CEO at Server Gardens.
+Thomas Hansen, CEO at Server Gardens

 ## Responsive